 The autumn semester in higher education and research institutions of Lithuania normally lasts from September until January and the spring semester – from February until June.
 In order to arrange a study in Lithuania and receive an official approval of acceptance, a candidate is advised to contact directly the International Office of the chosen Lithuanian higher education institution.
-Information about study programmes delivered in English at Lithuanian higher education institutions is available at www.studyinlithuania.lt
+Information about study programmes delivered in English at Lithuanian higher education institutions is available at www.studyinlithuania.lt.